Which sign-in option is right for me?

 To find out more about setting up your myID, visit the Australian Government’s myID website.

-No, the use of a digital identity to access Council’s online services will be introduced over time.
+The use of a digital identity to access Council's online services is being introduced in stages as interfaces with Council applications are developed.

-While some services allow sign-in using a digital identity, more services will become available in the future.
+Currently, only some online services allow sign-in using a digital identity, however more services will become available in the future.

 Most online services still allow you to sign in using social identities like Google or Apple, or your email address.
 However, some services may require a secure digital identity for access.
 If a service requires a digital identity, it will need to meet at least a 'standard' identity strength.